Azure/azure-powershell/src/ResourceManager/SiteRecovery/Commands.SiteRecovery/help/Get-AzureRmSiteRecoveryProtectionContainer.md

 ## PARAMETERS

 ### -Name
-Specifies the name of the protection container.
+A string specifying the name of the protection container.

 ```yaml
 Type: String